JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 ## Retrieving a Service

 Getting service doesn't need a read action and can be performed from any thread.
-If service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until service is fully initialized.
+If a service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until the service is fully initialized.

 <tabs>
 <tab title="Java">